holmesworcester/quiet-python-poc-5/README.md

 3. Document expected envelope shapes in docstrings
 4. Migrate all code

+## Architectural Decisions

+### Peer-First Event Creation

+We use a **peer-first architecture** where peer events are created before networks.
+This eliminates special cases in the signature handler and provides consistent event flow:

+1. **Peer Creation**: When an identity wants to participate in the protocol, it first creates a peer event containing its public key.
+The peer_id becomes the protocol-level identifier for this identity.

+2. **Network Creation**: Networks require a peer_id as creator, establishing clear ownership and ensuring the creator has a verifiable identity in the protocol.

+3. **Frontend Responsibility**: The frontend manages the mapping between core identities and their peer events, passing peer_id directly to all commands.

+This approach avoids:
+- Complex database lookups in commands to find the right peer for an identity+network combination
+- Special cases in the signature handler for network creation (where peer doesn't exist yet)
+- Ambiguity about which identity should sign an event

+### Core Identity vs Protocol Events

+**Identity is part of the core framework**, not stored in the event store.
+This separation exists because:

+1. **Bootstrapping**: The protocol needs identities with private keys to sign the very first events (like peer creation).
+If identities were events, we'd have a circular dependency.

+2. **Security**: Private keys are local-only data that should never be transmitted or stored in the event log.

+3. **Framework Feature**: Multiple protocols can use the same identity system without reimplementing key management.

+The relationship is:
+- **Core Identity**: Manages private keys, provides signing capabilities (in `/core/identity.py`)
+- **Peer Event**: Protocol-level representation with public key, created by and linked to a core identity
+- **Signature Handler**: Looks up core identity from peer to perform signing operations

 # How to Build a Working Demo

 1. decide on a project structure for event types (should it be <protocol>/event_types/projectors or projectors/type e.g.?) and for handlers (all in one /<protocol>/handlers/ folder?)